The Altar Stairs: Plot

-Rod McLean (Mayo), a South Seas trader, saves derelict Tony Heritage (Hughes) from some natives, and Tony repays him by stealing his money and escaping to France.
-There he marries Joie (Lorraine), the daughter of Captain Jean Malet (Lanoe) who is scheduled to take a post in the South Seas.
+Rod McLean, a South Seas trader, saves derelict Tony Heritage from some natives, and Tony repays him by stealing his money and escaping to France.
+There he marries Joie, the daughter of Captain Jean Malet who is scheduled to take a post in the South Seas.
 When the officer learns of Tony's past misdeeds, he repudiates his daughter's marriage and takes Joie with him to the South Seas.
 Tony then turns up there and Captain Malet, to keep him away from Joie, gives him a job helping Rod McLean establish a new trading post on another island.
 Rod has fallen in love with Joie, but after he discovers that she is married (although he does not know to whom), he rejects her as a flirt.

 Back at the new post, Rod discovers that Tony has gotten the natives drunk and they are burning the island chapel.
 He finds out that Tony is Joie's husband, but is stopped by the minister from killing him.
 Tony uses Rod's boat to escape to a steamer.
 Rod goes after him, followed by the minister who wants to prevent any killing, while Joie stays behind and awaits the film's climax on the main island.